epage/cargo-script-mvs/0000-cargo-script.md

 ## Scaling up

-We provide a workflow for turning a single-file package into a multi-file package, whether on either `cargo-eval` or on `cargo-new` / `cargo-init`.
+We provide a workflow for turning a single-file package into a multi-file package, on `cargo-new` / `cargo-init`.
 This would help smooth out the transition when their program has outgrown being in a single-file.